siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 000 Foreword.md

 its causes are not yet understood.

 This is why the book speaks of "(re)cognition."
 Cognition is not detached from recognition.
-It is recognition deepened, layered, corrected, and made explicit.
+It is recognition deepened, layered, corrected, made explicit, and, in richer loops, turned onto organization itself.
 To know is not merely to possess statements.
 It is to have learned how a pattern returns, differs, resists, and can be recognized again.

 The chapters that follow build from that starting point.

 - The first chapter states why truth must be recognized before it can be proven.
-- The second chapter argues that recognition is physically realized as selective resonance, and that what we call cognition is recognition acting on organization itself.
+- The second chapter argues that recognition is most usefully understood as physically realized through selective resonance, and that what we call cognition is recognition acting on organization itself.
 - The third chapter asks what a pattern is and what it means to encode one without copying it.
 - The fourth chapter asks how a resonant structure might actually hold many